ashwinlokapally/starter-academic/content/project/neurogenesys/index.md

 ---
-title: "Project EAD"
+title: "Neurogenesys"
 date: 2019-03-26T21:50:12-04:00
 draft: false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags: ["disease progression", "bayesian modelling"]
+tags: ["neurogenesys"]

 # Project summary to display on homepage.
-summary: "Modelling the progression of Alzheimer's disease and related neurodegenerative diseases"
+summary: ""

 # Slides (optional).
 #   Associate this page with Markdown slides.